Prashant812/LSTM-RNN/README.md

 ## Conclusion
 In both of the cases, our data consists of long sequential sequences, the better accuracy of the LSTM model confirms its effectiveness over the standard RNN.
-The LSTM's ability to handle long-range dependencies in sequential data and address the vanishing gradient problem, which can occur in regular RNNs, makes it a better choice for our specific dataset.
-As a result, the LSTM model performs better and provides more accurate predictions for tasks involving long-term dependencies and complex temporal patterns.